iifl-logo

 SUSTAINABILITY

 Sona Comstar remains deeply committed to sustainable practices, strong corporate governance, and social responsibility.
-In FY 2024-25, the Company published its third sustainability report, outlining ambitious environmental, social, and governance (ESG) targets.
+In FY 2025-26, the Company published its fourth sustainability report, outlining ambitious environmental, social, and governance (ESG) targets.
 These targets span energy and emissions management, water conservation, waste reduction, air quality improvement, afforestation, employee health and safety, womens empowerment, community development, and governance excellence.

 The Company recognises the importance of addressing climate change and is actively working to reduce its environmental footprint.
 Its commitment to diversity, equity, and inclusion is unwavering, and it continues to uphold the highest standards of governance.
-As of December 31, 2024, Sona Comstar was categorised as "low risk" with a score of 14.3 in the Sustainalytics ESG Risk Rating (Core), placing it among the top 9% of 15,104 companies globally.
+Sona Comstar has been rated in the Strong category by CRISIL ESG Ratings, with an ESG score of 62.
+CRISILs framework assesses companies on a 0-100 scale, using more than 500 ESG indicators across environmental, social and governance parameters.
+The score

 Environmental stewardship